cjohansen/cjohansen-no/resources/md/clojure-in-production-tools-deps.md

 There are several alternatives around for packaging Clojure apps.
 One of the first approaches we tried was using Capsule and OneJar, through [pack.alpha](https://github.com/juxt/pack.alpha/). `pack.alpha` makes it very easy to add packaging to your `tools.deps` project.
-It is very nice building ["skinny jars" for libraries](/tools-deps-figwheel-main-devcards-emacs/) but for single jar deployments, the resulting jar will likely include more than you bargained for.
+It is very nice for building ["skinny jars" for libraries](/tools-deps-figwheel-main-devcards-emacs/) but for single jar deployments, the resulting jar will likely include more than you bargained for.